koopjs/koop-cli/docs/commands/validate.md

 The command will print the result of validation.
 If the validation passes,

 ```
-The plugin is valid
+The plugin is valid.
 ```

 or if there is any error,

 ```
-The plugin is not valid
+The plugin is not valid.

 #  Property       Error
 -  -------------  -----------------------------------